 Capital Expenditures.
-We invest in manufacturing equipment, software design tools and other tangible and intangible assets mainly for fab maintenance, capacity expansion and technology improvement.
+We primarily invest in manufacturing equipment, software design tools and other tangible assets mainly for fab maintenance, capacity expansion and technology improvement.
 Capacity expansions and technology improvements typically occur in anticipation of increases in demand.
 We typically pay for capital expenditures in partial installments with portions due on order, delivery and final acceptance.
-Our capital expenditures include our payments for the purchase of property, plant and equipment as well as payments for the registration of intellectual property rights.
+Our capital expenditures mainly include our payments for the purchase of property, plant and equipment.